Updated: 28-08-2025 at 5:30 AM

 Complimentary retail vouchers for the first 100 voters at camp locations.

-Free gifts, priority billing, and upgrade benefits across stores.
+Gifts, priority billing, and upgrade benefits across stores.

 Traders will incur costs from special offers for voters, while authorities will drive awareness through SVEEP campaigns.
 By aligning consumer gratification with electoral participation, the strategy banks on transactional nudge theory to make voting worthwhile.